asp3cto/todo/README.md

 # Simple TODO CLI for a developer

 ## Install
-Create a config ~/.todo in YAML format and specify the storage location (currently JSON)
+Create a config ~/.todo in YAML format and specify the storage location (sqlite)
 ```bash
 go install .
 ```